 Rhinebeck is a very small village located in the state of New York.
-With a population of 2,609 people and three constituent neighborhoods, Rhinebeck is the 496th largest community in New York.
-Rhinebeck has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 2,563 people and three constituent neighborhoods, Rhinebeck is the 496th largest community in New York.

 Housing costs in Rhinebeck are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-Rhinebeck is a decidedly white-collar village, with fully 89.31% of the workforce employed in white-collar jobs, well above the national average.
+Rhinebeck is a decidedly white-collar village, with fully 93.88% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Rhinebeck is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Rhinebeck who work in healthcare (14.13%), management occupations (13.04%), and teaching (11.87%).
+There are especially a lot of people living in Rhinebeck who work in healthcare (16.69%), management occupations (12.58%), and sales jobs (12.00%).

 Of important note, Rhinebeck is also a village of artists.
 Rhinebeck has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Rhinebeck’s character.

+Rhinebeck is a somewhat ethnically-diverse village.
 The people who call Rhinebeck home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Rhinebeck residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Rhinebeck include Italian, German, English, and Dutch.
+The greatest number of Rhinebeck residents report their race to be White, followed by Asian.
+Important ancestries of people in Rhinebeck include Irish, German, English, Italian, and Polish.

 The most common language spoken in Rhinebeck is English.
-Other important languages spoken here include Spanish and Persian.
+Other important languages spoken here include Spanish and Chinese.